 Pre-Program Content Preparation for Admissions

-Applicants applying for the English language arts endorsement are expected to have a:
+Applicants applying for the English language arts endorsement typically come from:

 Entrance Test Requirement